sheriffolajire/VodaEHRs/README.md

 The project includes normal EHR functions such as patient profiles, medical records, and uploaded documents.
 Its main focus is access control: a user should only be able to view or change information when their role, permissions, and the patient's consent allow it.

-Current stage: The project foundation is working.
-The main healthcare and security workflows are still under development.

-## Current progress

-The following parts are currently working:

-- React and TypeScript frontend created with Vite
-- Login screen interface and dashboard layout
-- Light and dark theme support
-- FastAPI backend with versioned API routes
-- Frontend connection to the backend health endpoint
-- PostgreSQL and MinIO running through Docker Compose
-- Environment variable templates for local development
-- Basic application, security, and audit log separation

-Some security utilities have also been started, but they are not yet connected to a complete login or patient-record workflow:

-- Argon2id password hashing utility
-- JWT creation and validation utility
-- Example protected backend route
-- Database and MinIO client configuration
-- Basic security response headers

 ## Planned features